adventuregamestudio/ags-manual-source/EnginePluginRun-timeAPI.md

 Fills in the supplied variables with the game's **native** screen resolution.
 You can pass any of the parameters as NULL if you don't want to know them.
 Color depth is reported in bits (8, 16 or 32).

 **NOTE:** this is native resolution of the game, NOTE the final display mode.
-For example, 320x200 games may be run scaled up to 1920x1080, and 8-bit and 16-bit games may be displayed in 32-bit display mode.
+For example, 320x200 games may be run scaled up to 1920x1080, and 8-bit games may be displayed in 32-bit display mode.
 This function only tells the game's internal parameters, and therefore is mostly useful if your plugin is doing drawing over a "virtual screen" bitmap (see [GetVirtualScreen()](EnginePluginRun-timeAPI#iagsenginegetvirtualscreen)).

 _Added in version: 3_